bridie/drupal8-boilerplate/README.md

 # Drupal 8 Boilerplate
 This is a boilerplate for quickly getting started with a Drupal 8 project.
-Here's a quick overview of what;s included:
+Here's a quick overview of what's included:
 - Uses Composer for backend dependency management
 - Uses Yarn for for frontend dependecy management
 - Webpack used for frontend asset compilation